 Theme: compliance with cookies and other trackers

-This theme was already announced by the CNIL in the summer of 2019.
+The CNIL already announced this theme in the summer of 2019.

-With the advent of the GPDR and the updated French cookie guidelines of 2019, the CNIL will continue throughout 2020 to make sure that the basic requirements of consent are complied with.
+With the advent of the GPDR and the updated French cookie guidelines of 2019, the CNIL will continue throughout 2020 to ensure that the basic requirements of consent are complied with.

 What are the requirements for consent to cookies?